Am I Going Bonkers?!

 That last statement may surprise you, as I know it did me.
 You see, we had LIVED these last few years, we had spent our savings on making the most of the time we had, and now we were struggling.
 I know my husband would never say it, or at least never admit to thinking it, but I wondered if he actually thought “she should be dead by now” because I had!
 And I am pretty sure some of my friends had!

 Thankful but lost

 So here I am, grateful that I am alive, thankful for every new day, but totally lost.
 I had to give up my job with the treatments I was having.
 I worked as a home carer, and I loved my job.
 I was always looking after others, and I thought that I would be satisfied looking after our home, my family and my fur babies.
 In truth, it bored the living daylights out of me!

 I had lost my identity, all I was now was “the lady with the pink hair who should have died by now”.
 I felt awful that I wasn’t happier that I was still here.
 No, I felt guilty.
-Guilty for living the life that no one thought I was going to have, that’s why we had a 80’s Christmas Disco in June, that’s why we had a Winter ball, thats why we did everything in a rush, because I am not meant to be here!
+Guilty for living the life that no one thought I was going to have, that’s why we had an 80’s Christmas Disco in June, that’s why we had a Winter ball, that’s why we did everything in a rush because I am not meant to be here!

 I was tired